vyos/vyos-documentation/docs/contributing/build-vyos.rst

   $ docker build -t vyos/vyos-build docker

-.. note: The container is automatically downloaded from Dockerhub if it is not found on your local machine when the below command is executed - so no worries.
+.. note: The container is automatically downloaded from Dockerhub if it is not found on your local machine when the below command is executed.

-.. note: We require one container per build branch, this means that the used container in ``crux`` and ``current`` can and will differ once we make the move towards Debian (10) Buster.
+.. note: We require one container per build branch, this means that the used container in ``crux`` and ``current`` can and will differ once VyOS makes the move towards Debian (10) Buster.

 Build ISO inside container
 --------------------------

-After generating the container - or fetching it pre-build from DockerHub you are all set to invoke yourself a fresh build of a VyOS ISO.
+After the container is generated either manually or fetched from DockerHub, a fresh build of the VyOS ISO can begin.

 .. code-block:: sh